 As temperatures rise, Greenland is ready to share a bit of its ice with the ocean.
-Massive slabs of ice break off the glacier and set off on their long journey across the North Atlantic.
+Massive slabs of ice break off the glacier and begin their long journey across the North Atlantic.
 The so-called Iceberg Alley stretches from the coast of Labrador to the southeast coast of Newfoundland.

 When to view icebergs